 One of the disturbing questions about this field is this: Since well over a hundred of these approaches have failed, why on earth would people invest money in the next one?

 Venture capital investors, who fund the majority of these approaches, generally look at three things when deciding whether to invest-the "pedigree" of the scientific and management team, the technology, and the market opportunity.
-About the last, there has never been a question-blood glucose monitoring is, as of 2018, still over a \$10 billion worldwide market, and even though the chances for substantial expansion (as a dollar market) were decreased with the decreased reimbursement for test strips in July of 2013, a noninvasive monitor would still represent the "Holy Grail" of medical device venture capital market opportunities.
+About the last, there has never been a question-blood glucose monitoring is, as of 2020, still over a \$10 billion worldwide market, and even though the chances for substantial expansion (as a dollar market) were decreased with the decreased reimbursement for test strips in 2013 and 2016, a noninvasive monitor would still represent the "Holy Grail" of medical device venture capital market opportunities.

 The quality of the management team is much harder to assess.
 Many of the people who set out to do this have a good scientific background (with a few spectacular exceptions that we'll note later) but many experience something akin to a religious vision when a great idea reveals itself to them, wind up possessed by an almost messianic zeal to see their dream realized, and the pursuit takes on overtones of a "quest."
-If a company's management is populated by those who have succeeded, either with medical devices or in a diabetes-related business, the team is much more highly regarded.1
+If a company's management is populated by those who have succeeded, either with medical devices or in a diabetes-related business, the team is much more highly regarded.

 It's not hard to understand the multiple driving forces that make inventors into "true believers:" the chance to help millions of people afflicted by a life-threatening, incurable disease; the chance for scientific recognition in succeeding where so many have failed; and, undeniably, the chance to become very wealthy as the result of those efforts.
-These
+These have combined to cloud the otherwise sound judgment of many respected investigators (and possibly only one of these factors might suffice to accentuate tendencies of the less altruistic).
+While "angel" investors, often close friends or family of a company founder may invest in early rounds out of friendship or loyalty, venture capitalists are viewed as quick-thinking, steely-eyed judges of people, but they're human, too, and can be swayed by people who really believe in what they're peddling.

-1 I joined Fovioptics in 2004 when their attempts to raise funding were not succeeding.
+&lt;sup>1 I joined Fovioptics in 2004 when it was having challenges in funding.
 Based at least in part on my participation, we obtained about \$4M in initial Venture capital funding.
 When the company hired an executive from TheraSense (which made blood glucose monitors and had just been sold to Abbott for \$1.2 billion) as CEO and the previous CEO of TheraSense as Chairman, the next round of funding brought \$18M, with "term sheets" from four venture capital funds.